 Thus the notion of inductance has a real meaning:

-In reality as shown above magnetic materials are not linear but can be partially linearized if the presence of an air-gap enables hysteresis to be neglected.
+In reality, as shown above, magnetic materials are not linear but can be partially linearized if the presence of an air-gap enables hysteresis to be neglected.

 Where the application to a rotation or a translation:

-In the case of systems in several circuits current i becomes the vector current [I] and the inductance l becomes matrix [L (x or ())].
+In the case of systems in several circuits, current i becomes the vector current [I] and the inductance l becomes matrix [L (x or ())].
 These formulae are used to calculate the force or torque exerted at every moment (at each step of calculation) if the matrices [L (x)] or [l()] are known by the rules of construction for the machine.
 Knowing that Text is the opposite of the engine torque, we can then estimate the torque at every moment without measuring.
 It is an estimator of torque.

 Exercise : Construct the matrix of a machine with 2 inductance windings.